- Manage Security

 While basic role bindings simply associate a role with a user or service account, conditional role bindings provide more granular control by scoping permissions based on resource attributes.

 For example, you may want to restrict a topic-producer role to only work within a specific namespace.
-StreamNative Cloud allows you to express these conditions using Common Expression Language (CEL).
+StreamNative Cloud allows you to express these conditions using below ways:

 The following example shows how to bind the topic-producer